 1. Register your prices per day as an article.

 2. Create a work type that has '0' as an hourly rate.

-3. Create a milestone with 'time & material' as invoicing type.
+3. Create a phase with 'time & material' as invoicing type.

 4. Track your worked hours and add the article for the price per day + expenses as an extra cost (via the slider below when timetracking).